 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Crafting Your Own Homemade Gin Infused with Chamomile and Thyme
+Crafting Homemade Gin Infused with Chamomile and Thyme

 Why Chamomile and Thyme?

-Chamomile and coriander add subtle floral notes, while thyme introduces a refreshing herbal undertone, creating a beautifully balanced and aromatic gin.
+Chamomile and coriander add subtle floral notes to my gin recipe, while thyme introduces a refreshing herbal undertone, creating a beautifully balanced and aromatic gin.
 Furthermore, pink peppercorns and sage provide a mild earthy warmth to balance the floral notes.

-Certainly homemade gin is a fun place to explore different flavor combinations.
-If you want to experiment, try to create yin and yang type flavors that balance and compliment each other.
-Due to the fact that juniper berries are the cornerstone of gin any homemade gin recipe should include these to capture the essence of this classic spirit.
+Since juniper berries are the cornerstone of gin, any homemade gin recipe should try to include these to capture the essence of this classic spirit.
 Juniper berries give gin its quintessential piney, citrusy flavor, so if you do want to create different flavor profiles, keep that in mind.

 - Cucumber and Basil